SkywardApps/popcorn/docs/dotnet/DotNetTutorialDefaultIncludes.md

 }
 ```

-Now, assuming you've mapped the projection as we've discussed in [Getting Started](DotNetTutorialGettingStarted.md) lets see what
+Now, assuming you've mapped the projection as we've discussed in [Getting Started](DotNetTutorialGettingStarted.md) let's see what
 comes back from our "Employee" endpoint with no include statement

 ```javascript